 Vaccine mandates get political

-Only 45% of people in the US are fully vaccinated.
+Only about 49% of people in the US are fully vaccinated.
 As more employers consider a return to the office, the question of what to do about unvaccinated employees is only going to become more controversial.

 Across the US, resistance is building against the concept of vaccine mandates in the workplace, egged on by influential anti-vaccine groups.
 In Texas, a judge recently upheld a major hospital in Houston‘s decision to require that its employees be vaccinated against Covid-19.
 (It’s not clear how the new Texas law affects that decision.)
 The result?
 More than 150 employees reportedly resigned or were fired.